 The classic Disney short "Chicken Little" plays like a normal Cat-and-Mouse cartoon... until the end, where despite the Narrator's assurance to the audience that everything turns out alright, Foxy Loxy catches and eats all the chickens, turkeys, and ducks, smiling smugly all the while.
 "Hey, wait a minute!" the Narrator exclaims.
 "This isn't right!
 That's not the way it ends in my book!"
 Foxy, leaning against his "Psychology" book, responds, "Oh, yeah?
 Don't believe everything ya read, brother!"
 Yeah.

 The Snowman, which remains upbeat Sweet Dreams Fuel until the final moments, which reveals first that the Snowman has melted and died, then that it definitely wasn't a dream.
 The main character breaks down and cries.
 Cue credits.

 If any episode of The Simpsons has any character change in a positive way or gain something nice, and they keep it near the end of the episode — expect it be suddenly yanked away soon afterward.
 The Status Quomust be preserved.
-That being said, there were only a few notable exceptions: Barney recovering from his alcoholism (although the writers eventually undid this), Lisa telling Homer that she'll never be happy with her body image (though the whole thing about Lisa being insecure with her body hasn't been mentioned since that episode), and Milhouse's parents staying divorced (though they did get remarried in "Little Orphan Millie," it's not very clear whether or not they're back together).
+That being said, there were only a few notable exceptions: Barney recovering from his alcoholism (although the writers eventually undid this), Lisa telling Homer that she'll never be happy with her body image (though the whole thing about Lisa being insecure with her body hasn't been mentioned since that episode), and Milhouse's parents staying divorced (though they did get remarried in "Little Orphan Millie,").

 Drawn Together ends with one of the main characters dying a brutal, tragic death, and then reality itself being Retgoned due to Spanky's idiocy.